MagnusBeng2/dtu_mlops_group_61/README.md

 The project will use the T5-small model, a pre-trained text-to-text transformer from the Hugging Face library.
 While the base model is capable of handling multilingual translation tasks, this project will fine-tune the model specifically for English-to-German translations.
 Fine-tuning allows the model to adapt to nuances in language structure and improve performance for this specific task.

-The Transformer framework will play a pivotal role, providing robust tools for working with transformer-based models in Python.
+Additionally, the Transformer framework will play a pivotal role, providing robust tools for working with transformer-based models in Python.
 Additionally, PyTorch Lightning will be used to simplify the training process and manage model training efficiently.

 **Data to be Used**